(1300 292 371)

 Media Access Control

-The MacBook is Apple's third laptop computer family.
+Apple's third laptop computer family.
 MacBooks featured Apple's Retina Display and higher resolutions, as well as the Force Touch trackpad that senses different pressure levels.

 A type of artificial intelligence (AI) that allows software applications to become more accurate in predicting outcomes without being explicitly programmed.
 The basic premise of machine learning is to build algorithms that can receive input data and use statistical analysis to predict an output value within an acceptable range.